bassanilab/NewAnce/README.md

 ## NewAnce

-NewAnce (https://www.biorxiv.org/content/10.1101/758680v1) is a java software for proteogenomics.
-Itt performes stratified FDR calculation for Comet and then combines the two MS/MS search engines Comet and MaxQuant PSMs by taking their intersection.
-This allows to obtain more accurate PSMs even in the case of large proteogenomics databases.
+NewAnce (https://www.biorxiv.org/content/10.1101/758680v1) is a java software tool for proteogenomics.
+It performs stratified FDR calculation and combines the two MS/MS search engines Comet and MaxQuant.
+This allows to obtain accurate PSMs even in the case of large proteogenomics databases.
 Source code and an executable .jar file are provided.

 The NewAnce command line options can be obtained by typing